Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 binary log file position based replication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-logic
-"""""
+mechanism
+"""""""""
 - Master writes updates and changes as “events” to the binary log.
+  The binary log serves as a written record of all events that modify database structure or content (data) from the moment the server was started.

-- Slaves are configured to read the binary log from the master and to execute the events in the binary log on the slave's local database.
+- Slaves are configured to get binary logs from the master, replay the original changes on local database just as they were made on the master.

+  Slaves verify the retrieved binlogs by length or checksum.

-- You can configure the slave to process only events that apply to particular databases or tables.
+- Slave can be configured to process only events that apply to particular databases or tables.

 - each slave keeps binary log coordinates which represents its replication